LoopKit/loopdocs/docs/setup/requirements/rileylink.md

 2. Make the pump settings required for Loop to work
 3. Update your iPhone's iOS, if needed, and back it up
 4. Update your Apple's OS X, if needed.
-5. Update your Apple Watch's OS (3.1)
+5. Update your Apple Watch's OS
-6. Download Xcode from the Apple App Store on your Apple computer (this takes more time than you'd expect)
+6. Download Xcode from the Apple App Store on your Apple computer (**this takes more time than you'd expect, it is a large download**)
 7. Sign up for a Developer Account, if you intend to.
 Confirm your enrollment by checking your email afterwards.
-8. Install Carthage (see Build page)
+8. Download Loop source code and get started with Loop building
-9. Download Loop source code (see Build page) and get started with Loop building
+9. Install Carthage
-10. Make customizations (see Build page)
+10. Make customizations
 11. Build Loop app onto your iPhone
 12. Fill in the pump settings in your Loop app
 13. Set up a Nightscout site or update your existing site (optional)